Bailly off as Man Utd squeeze into Europa final - Nigeria Today

 Roncaglia’s looping 85th-minute header set the scene for a nerve-wracking finale, but despite losing Bailly, United held on.

-Ajax looked to have killed their tie against Lyon following their 4-1 home win in last week’s home leg when Kasper Dolberg gave them a 27th-minute lead.
+Ajax looked to have killed their tie against Lyon following their first leg 4-1 win at home last week when Kasper Dolberg gave them a 27th minute lead.

 But a quick-fire double right at the end of the first period from Alexandre Lacazette — the first from the penalty spot — gave the French side hope.